digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/data-sources/athena.md

 ## Connection

-To establish a connection with the Amazon Athena data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the Amazon Athena data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.jumpstart.com/docs/data-sources/overview) page from the JumpStart dashboard.

-ToolJet requires the following to connect to your Athena.
+JumpStart requires the following to connect to your Athena.

 - **Database**
 - **S3 output location**